Bartacus/BartacusBundle/docs/content_elements.rst

 The ``_cached`` parameter is optional and if not given, it defaults to true.
 If false, the content element is created as ``USER_INT`` and will not be cached.

-You can also import the plugin configuration with the usage of a prexif, which simplifies the path a little
+You can also import the plugin configuration with the usage of a prefix, which simplifies the path a little:

 .. code-block:: yaml